itchyny/lightline.vim/README.md

        \ ('' != MyModified() ? ' ' .
 MyModified() : '')
 endfunction
 ```
-Define your own filename component.
-Your component has priority over the default component.
 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/14.png)
 Oops!
 We forgot the cool mark for the branch component! (work with the patched font for vim-powerline)
 ```vim